 \begin{corollary} For every proper induced subgraph $H'$ of any graph $H \in $ $\{2P_3$, $K_3+P_3$, $2K_3$, butterfly, extended butterfly, extended co-$P$, extended chair, double-gem$\}$, WED is solvable in polynomial time for $H'$-free chordal graphs. \end{corollary}

 {\bf Proof.} By \cite{BraDabHuaPau2015}, the clique-width of co-chair-free chordal graphs is bounded, and by \cite{GolRot2000}, the clique-width of gem-free chordal graphs is bounded.
-By Lemma \ref{EDextgemfrchordalG2}, WED is solvable in polynomial time for chair-free chordal graphs since chair is a subgraph of extended gem, and similarly, by Lemma \ref{coPK3P2fr}, WED is solvable in polynomial time for $(K_3+P_2)$-free chordal graphs and for co-$P$-free chordal graphs.
-In all other cases, we can use the fact that if WED is solvable in polynomial time for $H$-free graphs then it is solvable in polynomial time for $(H+P_2)$-free graphs (see \cite{BraGia2014}) and the fact that WED is solvable in polynomial time (even in linear time) for $P_5$-free graphs (and thus also for $2P_2$-free graphs).
+By Theorem \ref{EDextgemfrchordalG2}, WED is solvable in polynomial time for chair-free chordal graphs since chair is an induced subgraph of extended gem, and similarly, for co-$P$-free chordal graphs.
+By Lemma \ref{P2cojoin}, WED is solvable in polynomial time for $(K_3+P_2)$-free chordal graphs and since the clique-width of $K_3$-free chordal graphs is bounded.
+In all other cases, we can use Lemma \ref{P2cojoin} and the fact that WED is solvable in polynomial time (even in linear time) for $P_5$-free graphs (and thus also for $2P_2$-free graphs).